salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 		* PUT should return the created content

 ## Redirects
-Servers MUST NOT send back with redirects
+Routes MUST NOT return redirects

 ## Codes usage with HTTP methods
 * 201 MUST only be used with PUT & POST